haukex/hgpstools/INSTALL-RPi.md

 RPi Basic Installation and Serial Logging Daemon and Utilities
 --------------------------------------------------------------

+**Notice:** The basic Raspberry Pi setup notes in the following have been superseded by `INSTALL-RPi-2020.md`!

 These instructions assume you have some basic knowledge of using a Raspberry Pi and Raspbian / Debian.
 Tested March 2016 on a Raspberry Pi 1 Model B with Raspbian 2016-02-26,